voxpupuli/puppet-misp/README.md

 * `import_services_url` - The url used to access the import services.
 By default set to 'http://127.0.0.1'.
 * `import_services_port` - The port used to access the import services.
 By default set to 6666.
 * `import_timeout` - Set a timeout for the import services.
 By default set to 10.
-* `enrichment_services_enable` - Enable/disable the enrichment services.
-By default set to true.
-* `enrichment_services_url` - The url used to access the enrichment services.
-By default set to 'http://127.0.0.1'.
-* `enrichment_services_port` - The port used to access the enrichment services.
-By default set to 6666.
-* `enrichment_timeout` - Set a timeout for the enrichment services.
-By default set to 10.
-* `enrichment_hover_enable` - Enable/disable the hover over information retrieved from the enrichment modules.
-By default set to true.
-* `enrichment_hover_timeout` - Set a timeout for the hover services.
-By default set to  5.

 #### ApacheShibbAuth
 * `shib_default_org` - Default organisation for user creation when using Shibboleth authentication plugin.
 By default set to 1.